 Andrew Nicolaou

 Andrew is a recognised leader in Financial and Risk Management Reform, Governance and Performance in the Public Sector, with significant experience in large government business enterprises including the water sector, rural sector and relevant departments.
 Andrew has significant experience with government and private sector boards, and audit and risk committees.
 He has a strong knowledge of financial management, risk and regulatory frameworks.
 Andrew holds a Bachelor of Economics and is a member of the Australian Institute of Company Directors and a Fellow of the Institute of Chartered Accountants.
-He is the Chair of audit committees at Department of Transport, Parliament of Victoria and Fire Rescue Victoria, is a Director and member of the Audit Committee of the Victorian Funds Management Corporation and a member of the Audit Committee of the Department of Education.
+He is the Chair of audit committees at Department of Education, Department of Transport, Parliament of Victoria and Fire Rescue Victoria, and is a Director and member of the Audit Committee of the Victorian Funds Management Corporation.

 Andrew is Deputy Chairperson of GWMWater.
 He is also Chair of the GWMWater Audit, Governance and Risk Committee.